mixmastamyk/console/readme.rst

 :reverse:`␛`\ [1;3m\ :bi:`Hello World` :reverse:`␛`\ [0m
 --------------------------------------------------------------

+*"Piece of cake?
+Oh, I wish somebody would tell me what that means." — Dr. Huer*

 Coding with console styles might look like this::

     >>> from console import fg, bg, fx